EPS 95 Pensioners: Can You Still Secure Increased Benefits if You Retired After 1.9.2014?

 V.Raghunathan

-Now I have access to the information that I was looking for.
-Many of you may be aware of the yeoman service rendered by Mr. Praveen Kohli who is also playing a leading role in addressing the issues related to EPS 95.
+Dear all, Now I have access to the information that I was looking for.
+Many of you may be aware of the yeoman service rendered by Mr. Praveen Kohli, who is also playing a leading role in addressing the issues related to EPS 95.

-I am sharing his contribution as attachments to this message.
-You may please take up from your end and also share with those for whom these will be useful.
+I am sharing his contributions as attachments to this message.
+You may please take it from your end and also share it with those for whom these will be useful.
 Please share these with those who retired even 27 years ago.

 4 Attachment(s) [Login To View]